 In recognition and appreciation of the important history, rich culture, and diverse businesses, residents and visitors in the Central Avenue Historic District, the stakeholders envision a thriving, healthy and attractive business and residential district that supports and sustains the kind of neighborhood everyone wants to do business in, live in and visit: clean, safe, bustling with commerce and positive community interaction; a cultural treasure, an attractive destination, and a place where young people can grow up safe and strong, where businesses can prosper, and where we honor the past, invest in the present, and manifest a bright and beautiful future.

 Through mutual cooperation, forward thinking, and timely action, the stakeholders of the Central Avenue Historic District are committed to investing in ongoing thoughtful improvement and development of the neighborhood; and initiatives that promote and sustain cleanliness, safety, aesthetic beauty and continuity, cultural richness and diversity, environmental health, and an overall atmosphere of well-being that is inclusive and invites prosperity, community involvement, and positive interaction among all peoples.

 Executive Director, Concerned Citizens of South Central Los Angeles

 Alfred Smith Property

-The Central Avenue Historic Business Improvement Board of Directors currently consist of 10 members representing one of the following entity types as per the bylaws: 6 property owners, 3 non-profit organizations, 1 institutional representative, 2 businesses and 1 member of the original Business Improvement District Formation Steering Committee.
-There are 3 vacancies for a property owner representative, business owner representative and a non-profit representative.
+The Central Avenue Historic Business Improvement Board of Directors currently consist of 12 members representing the following entity types as per the bylaws: 5 property owners, 3 non-profit organizations, 1 institutional representative, 2 businesses and 1 member of the original Business Improvement District Formation Steering Committee.
+There is 1 vacancy for a property owner representative.

 The New 9th